 A 529 plan is a great option for families looking to save money for their child’s education.
-With college tuition rising so fast – up 168 percent over the last 20 years, according to U.S. News – it’s more important than ever to plan your finances carefully.
+With overall prices and cost of living rising so fast, it’s more important than ever to plan your finances carefully.

 529 plans are state-sponsored and allow you to use after-tax contributions to grow earnings on a tax-deferred basis.
 You’re permitted to join the plan offered by any state, but yours might have unique benefits or additional state tax breaks for residents.